 Superlearning technology?
 Fluency in 50 hours?
 Courses in 80 different languages?
 This is either the greatest language-learning resource of all time or it’s a painfully overpriced language site making absurd claims.
 Let’s find out.

-I was initially hoping this was a platform teaching 17 tiny languages, but the lack of hyphen in the name seems to be an odd stylistic choice.
+I was initially hoping this was a platform teaching 17 tiny languages, but the lack of hyphen in the name seems to merely be an odd stylistic choice.
 Instead, the program claims to be able to teach users a language in just 17 minutes a day.

 I currently live in Albania and have found precious few quality online resources for learning the language, so I was hoping to add this to my study plan.
 I chose Japanese to see how the platform handles teaching a different writing system and because I have an interest in the language.